Global-Ecology-Research-Group/Callaghan_et_al-2026-eLife/README.md

 The overall objective of this study was to quantify whether body size is consistently associated with species' urban affinity across the tree of life.
 To accomplish this, we integrated three major components:

-1)  global species occurrence records from GBIF,
+1)  Global species occurrence records from GBIF
-2)  remotely sensed estimates of urbanization, and
+2)  Remotely sensed estimates of urbanization
-3)  body size measurements compiled from the published literature.
+3)  Body size measurements compiled from the published literature.

 These components were combined to generate species-level urban affinity scores, assemble a harmonized body size database, fit Bayesian hierarchical models across multiple taxonomic levels, and produce all analyses and figures presented in the manuscript.